trychlos/pwix-accounts-ui/README.md

     A client-only method which clears the panel currently displayed by the named `acUserLogin` instance.

+    Parameters are:

+    - `name`: the name given to `acUserLogin` component when defining it

 - `AccountsUI.dropdownItems()`

     A client-only method which returns the list of standard dropdown items, depending of the current user connection state.